AntonioAPDL/antonio-aguirre.github.io/README.md

 - **Publish helper:** `scripts/publish_live_data_artifacts.sh`
 - **Included series:** JSON may include NWPS analysis/short deterministic plus NWM medium/long quantiles (`p10/p50/p90`).
 The medium range may fall back to `medium_range_blend` when the direct medium-range series is unavailable.
 - **Plot overlay behavior:** USGS observed discharge remains the base trace; the browser overlays available NWS short-range guidance and medium/long `p10-p90` bands when present.
+- **Browser guard:** live and fallback forecast JSON are fetched with cache-busting.
+The browser prefers a fresh usable overlay and warns when observations or forecast guidance are delayed instead of silently showing stale data.
 - **Unit harmonization:** the forecast JSON stores streamflow in `ft3/s` (cfs).
 The browser also normalizes `cfs`/`cms` labels and converts any forecast overlay to the observed USGS discharge axis before plotting.
 - **TODO:** HEFS ensembles once location_id lookup is resolved
 - **Fallback behavior:** if `_sandbox/nws_ensemble_point` is absent, updater builds JSON directly from NOAA NWPS APIs.